 Dwolla Terms of Service

-- Dwolla provides a software platform.
+1.1 Dwolla provides a software platform.
 The Dwolla software platform gives you the ability to send and receive electronic payments to other Dwolla users.
-All funds transfer services are provided by the Financial Institution Partner, as Dwolla does not receive, hold, or transmit funds.
-Dwolla provides the software platform that allows you to send funds transfer instructions to the Financial Institution Partner.
-Any funds recorded as Dwolla Balance in your Account are held in a pooled holding account by the Financial Institution Partner (“Holding Account”).
-THE FUNDS HELD IN THE HOLDING ACCOUNT ARE NOT ELIGIBLE FOR INDIVIDUAL INSURANCE AND MAY NOT BE ELIGIBLE FOR SHARE INSURANCE BY THE NATIONAL CREDIT UNION SHARE INSURANCE FUND.
+All funds transfer services are provided by our Financial Institution Partner, as Dwolla does not receive, hold, or transmit funds.
+Dwolla provides the software platform that allows you to send funds transfer instructions to our Financial Institution Partner.
+Any funds recorded as Dwolla Balance in your Account are held in one or more pooled holding accounts held by our Financial Institution Partner (“Holding Account”).
+THE FUNDS HELD IN A HOLDING ACCOUNT MAY NOT BE ELIGIBLE FOR SHARE INSURANCE OFFERED BY THE NATIONAL CREDIT UNION SHARE INSURANCE FUND.
 IN THE EVENT OF A FINANCIAL INSTITUTION PARTNER RECEIVERSHIP, YOU MAY LOSE VALUE.

-- Dwolla Accounts.
-Dwolla offers Personal, Business, Government, and Non-profit accounts (each an “Account”).
-If you open a Business, Government, or Non-profit Account, you agree that you are not opening the Account primarily for personal, family, or household purposes.
+1.2.
+Dwolla Accounts.
+Dwolla offers Personal, Business, Government, and Non-profit accounts, and “White Label Accounts” as set out in Section 8 (White Label Accounts) (each an “Account”).
+References in these Terms to “Accounts” include White Label Accounts, unless otherwise specified.
+If you open a Business, Government, Non-profit Account, or White Label Business Account, you agree that you are not opening the Account primarily for personal, family, or household purposes.

-- Password security.
+1.6.
+Password security.
 You are responsible for keeping your Account login information, password, and PIN secure.
-If you share your Account credentials with another person, you are responsible for all activity they conduct using your Account, regardless of whether or not you authorized their activity.
+If you share your Account credentials with another person, you are responsible for all activity that person conducts using your Account, regardless of whether or not you authorized the activity.
 Dwolla will never ask you for your Account credentials.

 – A valid email account associated with your Account;